-Those busy with work and school, two-career couples, single parents—really, whoever you are, people from all walks of life find it difficult to get enough exercise.
-But research shows that all Americans need physical activity for good health.
+Those busy with work and school, two-career couples, single parents— whoever you are, people from all walks of life find it difficult to get enough exercise.
+But research shows that all need physical activity for good health.

 Regular physical activity improves your overall health and fitness.
 It can help reduce high blood pressure, high blood cholesterol and other risk factors for disease.
 That means physical activity can play a role in preventing many diseases, including heart disease, stroke, some cancers, type 2 diabetes, osteoporosis and depression.

-So what exactly is physical activity?
-There are 2 types of activities included in the recommendations: aerobic and muscle-strengthening.
-Aerobic activities—also called endurance activities—are those in which you move your large muscles rhythmically for a long time.
+There are 2 types of activities one can do: aerobic and muscle-strengthening.
+Aerobic activities— also called endurance activities are those in which you move your large muscles rhythmically for a long time.

 There are different levels of aerobic activity.
 With moderate-intensity aerobic activities, you can talk while you do them, but not sing.
 Examples include walking briskly, water aerobics, ballroom or line dancing, general gardening or sports where you catch and throw.
 With vigorous-intensity activities, you can only say a few words before pausing to catch your breath.
 These include jogging, swimming laps, aerobic dancing, sports with a lot of running, and heavy gardening such as continuous digging or hoeing.